3 days ago

 Humber Strike: IGNITE president to meet with Minister of Advanced Education Features, Humber Strike, IGNITE

 After penning an open letter to the provincial government, encouraging them to step in and get both the Ontario Public Service Employees Union (OPSEU) and the College Employer Council back to the bargaining table, student presidents of eight Ontario colleges, including IGNITE President Maja Jocson, will meet with Minister of Advanced Education and Skills Development Deb Matthews at Queen’s Park on Thursday.

 The letter, addressed to Premier Kathleen Wynne and 16 MPPs in Ontario’s Legislature, says that “every day of class missed affects our students and their ability to learn, and we are urging the Ontario government to step in and help our students return to the classroom.”

-Humber IGNITE president Maja Jocson is very firm in the belief that the meeting will get back to what the strike, now in its second week over Ontario’s 24 colleges, will re-affirm who is affected: the over 500,000 students.
+Humber IGNITE president Maja Jocson is very firm in the belief that the meeting will will re-affirm who is affected by the strike, which is now in its second week : over 500,000 students at 24 colleges.